 - the lack of housing options for many people in the lowest income groups, particularly marginalised single adults and youth, and

 - the risk of growing levels of homelessness and social exclusion.

 - Secure, long term tenancies for the most disadvantaged

 - Connecting marginalised people to local services, facilities and opportunities.

 How we achieve those outcomes is through provision of quality housing; sensitive and compassionate tenancy management and support; providing our tenants with opportunities to ‘get involved’; researching and distributing information about local services and opportunities; and developing more housing as every opportunity presents.

 We see housing as a human right- this value is reflected in everything we do.

-We create and manage affordable rental housing options in the City of Port Phillip for single adults and young people who have faced homelessness and social exclusion.
+We create and manage affordable rental housing options in the Inner Southern Metropolitan area for single adults and young people who have faced homelessness and social exclusion.